 If you develop mold on your apple cider vinegar it’s because the apple scraps were not kept beneath the surface of the water.
 Use a fermenting weight to hold the scraps beneath the water or a smaller jar with water inside to act as a weight.
 Remove any pieces with mold and allow it to ferment for another week.
 If mold grows back, toss it out and start over, making sure to use a weight from the beginning.

-Do I need to add sugar or honey to my apple cider vinegar?
-Many people will use a small amount of sugar or honey to help jump start the vinegar (this provides the bacteria more to feed on), but I’ve never found the need to do this as apples have a good amount of sugar in them already.
+Many people will use a small amount of sugar or honey to help jump-start the vinegar (this provides the bacteria more to feed on), but I’ve never found the need to do this as apples have a good amount of sugar in them already.
 You can also use a few teaspoons of raw apple cider vinegar with the mother in it as well, but again, I’ve never had to do this.

 Melissa K. Norris inspires people's faith and pioneer roots with her books, podcast, and blog.
 Melissa lives with her husband and two children in their own little house in the big woods in the foothills of the North Cascade Mountains.
 When she's not wrangling chickens and cattle, you can find her stuffing Mason jars with homegrown food and playing with flour and sugar in the kitchen.